 Ballots.
-IT IS IMPORTANT THAT CREDITORS EXERCISE THEIR RIGHT TO have been sent a ballot with this Disclosure Statement.
+IT IS IMPORTANT THAT CREDITORS EXERCISE THEIR RIGHT TO VOTE TO ACCEPT OR REJECT THE PLAN.
+All known Creditors entitled to vote on the Plan have been sent a ballot with this Disclosure Statement.
 Creditors should read the ballot carefully and follow the instructions contained therein.
 In voting for or against the Plan, use only the ballot or ballots sent with this Disclosure Statement.